- Exploring Cider and Perry, plus a little on orchards, apples and pears in general.

 - Food and Drink for local real ale brewers, vineyards.

 - Events page for more cider (and real ale) festivals.

 - Sustainability page for other local fruit production.

 The Cider Cycling Route starting from Ledbury is a good one to follow, especially in the spring (blossom) or autumn (harvest and cider production).
 The leaflet is well worth getting – available from Come Cycling Ledbury.
 We’ve also got a GPX file of the shorter route (17 miles) – see Cycling page.
 Watch out for Big Apple related bike rides and see Producers info below for places en route.

 The Golden Fire app released in June 2016 is worth installing on your mobile device.
 It “pulls together the rich history of cider production in Herefordshire with an up-to-date guide to all the ciders being made in the county today”.
 This includes a useful map.
 No longer available at 2021?

 Visit the Cider Museum in Hereford.

-The Real Cider and Perry Page is a good source, but check the notes for updates.
-CAMRA has an interest in cider and perry and celebrates October and May as Cider & Perry Months.
+Online info: the Real Cider website has pages on history, further web links and other resources. , CAMRA has an interest in cider and perry and celebrates October and May as Cider & Perry Months.
 Also check out the Cider Workshop website, connected with a Google Group for craft cider and perry makers and enthusiasts.

 Ragmans Lane Farm (Forest of Dean) runs a Cider and Apple Juice Weekend in October (look under Courses on the web site).
 They sell their apple juice locally.